Cr4sh/openreil/docs/README.md

 ### Handling of unknown instructions <a id="_5_8"></a>

 During static code analysis it will be useful to have ability to get metainformation about machine instruction (source and destination registers, etc.) even if translation of this instruction to IR was unsuccessful.
-With such ability it will be not necessery to interrupt code analysis on unknown/untranslated machine instruction, you'll just loose some analysis accuracy.
+With such ability it will be not necessary to interrupt code analysis on unknown/untranslated machine instruction, you'll just loose some analysis accuracy.

 VEX library which used in OpenREIL has excellent support of x86 general purpose instructions, but it can't translate to IR some certain system instructions like `rdmsr`, `wrmsr`, `cpuid`, `sidt`, `sgdt`, `sldt` and some others.
 In this case libopenreil will try to use Capstone engine to get information about registers reads and writes, and pass this information to upper abstraction levels.
 For representing of unknown/untranslated instructions OpenREIL has `I_UNK` IR instruction.